lumyx2/SavingTest/README.md

 # Implemented Features
 Chatouille's implementation serialises a `UObject` (and its subobjects) to a file that is written to disk.
 I have wrapped his code into a `static` Blueprint library.
 Additionally, I wrote a `SavingSystem` class that can make use of the functions to serialise the top `UObject` (and subobjects) to a `TArray<uint8>` inside a `USaveGame` file.
 There is also a function to serialise it externally but keep a record inside the `USaveGame`.
 This also makes it possible to easily open other save file's serialised objects.

+# Not Implemented Feature

+The `Async` event hasn't been implemented correctly.
+I may add it later on, but for now it's not functional.

 # *Tagging Properties correctly*
 Make sure you tag what you want to be serialised with `UPROPERTY(SaveGame)`.
 Obviously, other properties can also be used.

+# NOTE when Deserialising UObjects

+The `InOuter` passed to `DeserializeUObjectFromByteArray(TArray<uint8>& AllBytes, UObject* InOuter)` must be a `WorldActor` when deserialising another Actor.
+As far as I know, this is necessary for Unreal to spawn Actors in the world.
+I have only tested deserialising `UObjects` from the `GameInstance`.

 ---